Super (2010 Indian film): Theme

 A symbol being the title of the film, it is replete with symbolism from the title sequence is displayed.
 Uppi has made the movie Super that is named after hand symbol completely a different film and that different trick starts right from the displaying title cards, which has never been attempted by anyone in Indian cinema.
 For instance, the credit for direction just shows "U" with an index finger pointing towards the audience.
 This story of India is narrated metaphorically through the story of Indira, the female lead.

 Super depicts a Utopian India in the year 2030 where Indians are pictured to be wealthy, hard-working, and are seen wearing traditional clothing consisting of Ilkal saree and panche.
-In contrast, westerners are the ones taking care of menial jobs like taxi driving, janitorial, etc. It is a future where the rupee is valued 70 times the British pound and people who cannot speak Kannada are considered illiterates (and Westerners are visibly apologetic about the same).
+In contrast, westerners are the ones taking care of menial jobs like taxi driving, janitorial, etc. It is a future where the Indian rupee is worth 70 times the pound sterling and people who cannot speak Kannada are considered illiterates (and Westerners are visibly apologetic about the same).
 From this setting, the film regresses back to the current year 2010 where India is beset with problems of corruption, red-tapism, pollution and unemployment.
 Political satire is played out by using sounds of horses and donkeys when ministers appear on the screen, which represents the political horse trading witnessed in recent times in the state of Karnataka.
 Scenes of raping Indira and the auctioning process of an entire Indian state are interspersed to draw a parallel between the two.
 The film finds a climax back in 2030 where a foreigner asks an Indian as to who was responsible for all the good changes in India, and the film ends abruptly again with the index finger pointing at the audience, symbolizing that it's the people who are ultimately responsible for the course of a nation.